-Cameroon doesn’t recognise dual nationality in adults.
+Cameroon does not recognise dual nationality in adults.
 If you have acquired British citizenship but previously held Cameroon citizenship, or as an adult still hold a Cameroon passport, you should not attempt to enter Cameroon on your Cameroonian passport because this is against the law.

-Your passport should be valid for a minimum period of six months from the date of your visa application.
+Your passport should be valid for a minimum period of six months from the date of entry into Cameroon.

 UK Emergency Travel Documents

-UK Emergency Travel Documents are accepted for entry into Cameroon, provided they include the necessary visa.
+UK Emergency Travel Documents are accepted for entry and transit into Cameroon, and for exit from Cameroon, provided they include the necessary visa.

 Yellow fever certificate requirements

-You must present a yellow fever certificate upon arrival in Cameroon.
+You must present a yellow fever certificate upon arrival in Cameroon, and you may be asked for it on exit as well.
 Check the requirements by visiting the National Travel Health Network and Centre’s TravelHealthPro website.